Riding after Hip Replacement: Safely back in the saddle with modern hip prosthesis

 Myth 3: Stress on the hip when riding damages the prosthesis

-The strain of riding is comparable to everyday activities like climbing stairs.
-With a stably implanted prosthesis, riding does not pose a particular risk to the hip TEP .
+The load during riding is comparable to everyday activities such as stair climbing.
+With a stable, fully integrated implant, riding does not pose a particular hazard for the hip replacement there.

 Medical assessment: Is riding after hip replacement dangerous?

-From a medical perspective, there are hardly any arguments against riding after a modern hip replacement – provided the healing process was complication-free.
+From a medical perspective, there are today hardly any arguments against riding after a modern hip replacement – provided the healing course was uncomplicated.

 What risks really exist